Image scaling: Real-time scaling

 A number of companies have developed techniques to upscale video frames in real-time, such as when they are drawn on screen in a video game.
 Nvidia's deep learning super sampling (DLSS) uses deep learning to upsample lower-resolution images to a higher resolution for display on higher-resolution computer monitors.
 AMD's FidelityFX Super Resolution 1.0 (FSR) does not employ machine learning, instead using traditional hand-written algorithms to achieve spatial upscaling on traditional shading units.
 FSR 2.0 utilises temporal upscaling, again with a hand-tuned algorithm.
 FSR standardized presets are not enforced, and some titles such as Dota 2 offer resolution sliders.
 Other technologies include Intel XeSS and Nvidia Image Scaler (NIS).
+Lossless Scaling allows dedicated GPU for scaling, a continuation of the discontinued use of multiple GPUs in desktop PC.